 83 percent of the population speaks Arabic with 78 percent speaking Algerian Arabic and 5 percent Hassaniya.
 Berbers typically speak Algerian Arabic as a second language.
 Officials and media use Standard Arabic.

 Berber is spoken mainly in Kabylia and in the Sahara.
 Overall, 30 percent of Algerians speak Berber.
 Berber was widely spoken until the Phoenicians’ arrival as shown in Tifinagh inscriptions.
-Berber remained the main language despite growth in Punic, Latin, and Arabic until invasion in the 11th century by the Banu Hilal and Banu Sulaym tribal confederation.
+Berber remained the main language despite growth in Punic, Latin, and Arabic until the invasion in the 11th century by the Banu Hilal and Banu Sulaym tribal confederation.
 As discussed, Berber has been recently recognized as an official language.

 French and European Languages

 While it is not spoken in daily life, a majority of Algerians can speak and understand French.
 The government policy has been one of Arabization since independence, resulting in limiting the Berber language.
 Arabization did little to affect the French language’s strong position in Algeria.
 French is spoken in all scientific and business university classes.
 French has also been incorporated into early childhood education.
 In the late 1990s, the government debated whether to replace French with English in the education system, but ultimately chose to retain French.
-First year middle school students are taught English.
+First-year middle school students are taught English.

 While the Punic language of the Phoenicians died out after the 6th century AD, Algerian cities often have Punic or Roman names.

-Sunni Islam is followed by nearly all Algerian Muslims, but there are some 200,000 ibadis in Ghardaia in the M’zab Valley region.
+Sunni Islam is followed by nearly all Algerian Muslims, but there are some 200,000 Ibadis in Ghardaia in the M’zab Valley region.
 Christians number 150,000, including 50,000 to 100,000 evangelical Protestants and 10,000 Roman Catholics.
 Some sources claim Algerian Christians number over one million, mostly in the Kabylie area with its underground churches.
-Islamization over a millennia resulted in a decline in Christianity.
+Islamization over millennia resulted in a decline in Christianity.
 The descendants of Muslim Algerians converted by Catholic French missionaries, called Evolves, largely moved to France and Europe.